-National Direct Student Loan This program was established by the federal government to provide long-term loans at low-interest rates to students enrolled in 6 credit hours or more.
-An applicant must verify need for financial assistance and is required to maintain good academic standing.
+National Direct Student Loan This program was established by the federal government to provide long-term loans at low-interest rates to students enrolled in 6 semester hours or more.
+An applicant must verify his or her need for financial assistance and is required to maintain good academic standing.
 No interest accrues during the time of enrollment.
-Repayment may be made over a ten-year period at 5 percent interest beginning six months after the borrower ceases to be enrolled in at least 6 credit hours.
+Repayment may be made over a ten-year period at 5 percent interest beginning six months after the borrower ceases to be enrolled in at least 6 semester hours.